ChaKiG/CmakeShared/readme.md

 * if you already know cmake, then go for it !
 * I tested this using:
-  * Visual 2019 AND Ninja generators
+  * Ninja generators
-  * MSVC 2019 toolchain and clang 8.0 for MSVC toolchain
+  * clang 9.0 for MSVC toolchain
 * An example of such configuration can be found in [launchbuild.bat](launchbuild.bat)